GeekArush1/PaddyFieldEstimation/README.md

 ## Refernce and Resources:
 -   ### ChatGPT
     Prompts given:
-    -   using tkinter, write a code with widgets showing the title, description and to input an image
+    -   "using tkinter, write a code with widgets showing the title, description and to input an image"
+    - "I am inputting the folder which contains separate folder containing images each of jute, maize, rice, sugarcane and wheat.
+Streamline the training of model according to that and return me full correct code to identify rice out of all the images, given one test image."
+    Also used it for debugging.

 -  https://www.kaggle.com/datasets/girishkleit/riceonfiledimages/data
 - https://agritech.tnau.ac.in/expert_system/paddy/TNvarieties.html